LordKenzo/interview-pagopa/readme.md

 The server will start as a `Webpack Dev Serve`, if you want to run your web server, please make the `build` first to have a `dist` folder.

 Don't forget to insert you API KEY and if you change the default `3000` port, please change it on the client side.
 At the time of writing this documentation, it's hardcoded (😢) in the `FormController`!!!

+To build both `dist` folder for client and server you can run `npm run build` and run something like `live-server` for the client, inside the `dist client` folder and run `node server` inside `dist server` folder.

 ## The Server